 - In 2016 he was awarded second prize in the Kissinger Klavier-Olymp in Germany.

-- In 2015 he came top in the Long-Thibaud-Crespin International Piano Competition (he was awarded the Deuxieme Grand Prix, no first prize was awarded).
+- In 2015 he came top in the Long-Thibaud-Crespin International Piano Competition (he was awarded the Deuxieme Grand Prix, no first prize was awarded) and was awarded the Concerto prize.
 In the same year, he won the Grand Prix at the Concours Festival pour le Repertoire Pianistique Moderne in Paris, and second prize at the Ile-de-France International Piano Competition.
 He won first prize in the Young Pianist of the North in the UK.

 - Oxford University, studying for a BMus (Bachelor of Music) degree